getsensync/GeNimo_Dashboard_BE/README.md

 command : db-migrate up init

 -- Database Migration
-# Used when there is any change in database
+# Used when there is any change in the database
-# 1. Check 'Migrations' folder
+# 1. Check the 'Migrations' folder
-# 2. Find latest sql file with format {timestamp}-{name}.sql
+# 2. Find the latest sql file with format {timestamp}-{name}.js
+example : 20230725-insertData.js
 # 3. Run db-migrate for latest file
 command : db-migrate up {name}
 ```

-## Directory sturcture code
+## Directory structure code

 ```
 GeNimo_Dashboard_BE